gstaaij/DreamBerd/README.md

 - String interpolation will work for all documented currencies no matter where you are, so if you're visiting the US, but your locale is still set to the UK, you can use `$`!
 - Euros will (also) be in front of the curly brackets (e.g. `€{name}`), because where I live, that's the local typographical norm (and, in English writing, [the official norm](https://en.wikipedia.org/wiki/Euro_sign#Use)).
 I'll probably implement `{name}€` as well.
 - Booleans won't actually be stored as 1.5 bits, because that's quite impossible.
+- I have interpreted "Unicode" as UTF-8.
+I won't support anything other than UTF-8 or ASCII.

 Things I *may* implement if I so desire: